 - continuing numbness, weakness, or tingling

-Some people may have an allergic reaction and develop hives, itching, and breathing difficulties.
+Some individuals may also have an allergic reaction and develop hives, itching, and breathing difficulties.

-Cyanosis, in which the skin becomes bluish due to poor circulation or inadequate oxygenation of the blood, can sometimes occur.
+Additionally, cyanosis, where the skin becomes bluish — or grayish in those with darker skin — due to circulation issues or inadequate oxygenation of the blood, can sometimes occur.

 An overdose of local anesthetic

 Local anesthesia is suitable for people undergoing minor surgery.